House of Love (Dottie West album)

 House of Love is a studio album by American country music artist Dottie West.
 It was released in May 1974 on RCA Victor Records and was produced by Billy Davis.
 It was West's 22nd studio recording in her music career and contained ten tracks.
-Among its singles was the song "Last Time I Saw", which became a top ten hit in 1974.
+Among its singles was the song "Last Time I Saw Him", which became a top ten hit in 1974.

 Background and content

 House of Love was recorded at the RCA Studio in January 1974.
 The sessions were produced by Billy Davis.
 Over the past several years, West had written music with Davis.
 Their songs were used as commercial jingles for the Coca-Cola company.
 However, after the success of their commercial (which was turned into a hit single) called "Country Sunshine", Davis started producing West.
 The album consisted of ten tracks.
 Among its compositions was a song co-written by Davis, West and Byron Metcalf (her second husband).
 It also included a cover version of Diana Ross's pop hit from 1974, "Last Time I Saw Him".
 In addition, the project included a composition by Kris Kristofferson and a composition by Willie Nelson.